Stree (2018 film)

-Stree: Mard Ko Dard Hoga is a 2018 Indian Hindi-language comedy horror film directed by debutant Amar Kaushik and produced by Dinesh Vijan and Raj & DK.
-It stars Rajkummar Rao, Shraddha Kapoor, Pankaj Tripathi, Aparshakti Khurana and Abhishek Banerjee.
-The plot is based on the urban legend Naale Baa, the words meaning "come tomorrow" in Kannada and modified as o stree kal aana ("o woman come tomorrow" in Hindi) in the film.
+Stree: Mard Ko Dard Hoga is a 2018 Indian Hindi-language comedy horror film directed by debutant Amar Kaushik and produced by Dinesh Vijan alongside writers Raj & DK in their production debut.
+Loosely based on the urban legend Naale Baa meaning "come tomorrow", it stars Shraddha Kapoor,Rajkummar Rao, Pankaj Tripathi, Aparshakti Khurana and Abhishek Banerjee.

-In late November 2017, Raj & DK approached Rao to star in their debut production.
+Raj & DK approached Rao in late November 2017 to star in their debut production.
 To prepare for his role as a tailor, Rao learned to sew.
-In December, Shraddha Kapoor was confirmed as the female lead.
-Amar Kaushik was enlisted to direct the film in January 2018.
+Kapoor was confirmed as the female lead the following month.
+Kaushik, a first assistant director to Raj & DK on Vijan-produced Go Goa Gone (2013), was enlisted to direct the film in January 2018, making his debut.
 Principal photography began on 13 January 2018 in Chanderi, with additional filming in Bhopal and Mumbai.
 The final schedule was completed in May 2018.
-The soundtrack was composed by Sachin–Jigar with lyrics written by Vayu, Badshah and Jigar Saraiya.
+The soundtrack was composed by Raj & DK's norm collaborators Sachin–Jigar, with lyrics written by Vayu, Badshah and Jigar Saraiya.
+Aiming for a fresh sound, Raj & DK roped in Ketan Sodha to compose the background score, relieving Sachin-Jigar of score duties.

 Stree was theatrically released worldwide on 31 August 2018 and received positive reviews from critics.
-The film grossed over ₹180 crore at the box office against a budget of ₹23–25 crore, becoming a major commercial success at the box-office.
+The film grossed over ₹180.76 crore at the box office against a budget of ₹23–25 crore, becoming a major commercial success at the box-office.
 At the 64th Filmfare Awards, the film received 10 nominations, including Best Film, Best Director (Kaushik), Best Actor (Rao) and Best Supporting Actor (for both Khurana and Tripathi), winning Best Debut Director (Kaushik).
-It is the first instalment in Maddock Horror Comedy Universe followed by Bhediya (2022) and Munjya (2024).
+It is the first instalment in Maddock Horror Comedy Universe followed by Bhediya (2022), Munjya (2024) and Thamma (2025).
 A sequel titled Stree 2 was released on Independence Day 2024, which was also a major commercial success at the box office.